tianshouzhi/dragon/dragon-web/src/main/resources/static/bower_components/angular-ui-bootstrap/src/modal/docs/readme.md

 * `controller`
   _(Type: `function|string|array`, Example: `MyModalController`)_ -
-  A controller for the modal clusterInstance, either a controller name as a string, or an inline controller function, optionally wrapped in array notation for dependency injection.
+  A controller for the modal clusterInstance, either a controller dsName as a string, or an inline controller function, optionally wrapped in array notation for dependency injection.
 Allows the controller-as syntax.
 Has a special `$uibModalInstance` injectable to access the modal clusterInstance.

 * `controllerAs`
   _(Type: `string`, Example: `ctrl`)_ -